Why 80% of AI projects don't ship

 Outcome contract: what to bake in

-The key trick with an outcome contract is aligning both sides on the metric, not the hours.
+The core principle of an outcome contract is aligning both sides on the metric, not the hours.

 - Base fee 60–70% — covers infra, discovery, integration.
 Not KPI‑tied.